awesomeWM/awesome/docs/01-readme.md

     DISPLAY=:2 gdb awesome

-Then in gdb set any args and run it:
+Then in `gdb` set any arguments and run it:

-    (gdb) set arg --replace
+    (gdb) set args --replace
     (gdb) run

 ## Asking questions